 Certificate Tuition: $7,900

-A 33% tuition discount will be applied for ACP remote study for the 2021-2022 academic year, through the spring 2022 quarter.
-If you continue remote study to a second ACP, you can receive a total of 50% tuition discount
+A 33% tuition discount will be applied for ACP remote study for the 2021-2022 academic year through the spring 2022 quarter.
+If you continue your studies by enrolling in a second remote study ACP, you will receive a 50% tuition discount on that program

 Approximate Total Cost (before any discounts, excludes airfare): $14,100 USD